-- In an industrial logic (e.g. 1920s automobile mass production), production cost reductions enable the offering as an output to create value was primarily through an more affordable transaction. - In a service logic (e.g. branded automobiles with models following the customer's age), ensuring continuing customer satisfaction enables an offering as an output to create value primarily through relationship. - In a self-service logic (e.g. do-it-yourself packages), independence and convenience maximization enables an offering as an input to create value through an affordable transaction. - In a partnership logic (e.g. anticipatory personalization capabilities), value codevelopment enables an offering as input to create value through an enduring relationship.
+- In an industrial logic (e.g. 1920s automobile mass production), production cost reductions enable the offering as an output to create value was primarily through an more affordable transaction. - In a service logic (e.g. branded automobiles with models following the customer's age), ensuring continuing customer satisfaction enables an offering as an output to create value primarily through relationship. - In a self-service logic (e.g. do-it-yourself packages), independence and convenience maximization enables an offering as an input to create value through an affordable transaction. - In a (e.g. anticipatory personalization capabilities), value co-development enables an offering as input to create value through an enduring relationship. partnership logic

-Illustration 6: Alternative views on how offerings and customer relationships interact service system capabilities.
+The party who designs the offering may be described as the orchestrator or prime mover or the service system capabilities.
 With an offering as an output, the orchestrator is generally the provider.
 With an offering as an input, any of the coproducers may rise into a role as orchestrator.